Updated November 29, 2020

 Lebeau, A. (1953).
 L’âge du chien et celui de l’homme.
 Essai de statistique sur la mortalité canine.
 Bulletin de l’Academie Veterinaire de France, 26, 229-232.
 The matching of human and dog ages in this visionary study from 1953 has stood the test of time and become the basis for modern approaches to assessing dog age.

 Have something to add?
-Comments are welcome and will appear within 24 hours of lodging.
+Comments are welcome below and will appear within 24 hours.